XintongWang4869/LittleLemon/instructions.md

 1. `pip3 install djangorestframework`

 > Django REST Framework (DRF) serializes the view response into JSON format and returns it to the client.
-Recall that the process of serialization involves converting the model instances to native Python datatypes so that they can be rendered into JSON format.
+Recall that the process of _serialization_ involves converting the model instances (complex data) to **native** Python datatypes (JSON or XML) so that they can be rendered into JSON format.

 Deserialization parses the data back into the model instance after first validating the incoming data.